compgen-io/cmdline-tutorial/docs/cmd/terminal.md

 ![Terminal](img/mac-terminal.png)

+#### Disconnecting

+When you are done with your session and want to cleanly exit, run the `exit` command.
+This will close this terminal session.
+The window may still appear, but it can be safely closed.

+Alternatively, you could also quit the program entirely with `⌘-q`.
+This will only work if there aren't other programs still running.

 ### Windows

 Windows, doesn't have a good default terminal available.
 Because of this, you will need to skip ahead to the [Remote server (SSH)](#remote-server-ssh) section.